 Before I started my summer internship I researched cash management products and services.
 I had a general understanding of them, but didn’t know exactly what to expect being an intern in the department.
 I was working as a client assistant at the time for a market research company, and figured it would be similar.
 However, when I got to Provident, I wasn’t getting everyone Starbucks and making copies for them.
 I was given tasks and projects to work on, while learning from my manager as a mentor.
 The experience was more than I could have ever imagined.

-After accepting a permanent position with Provident you continued your studies full –time.
+After accepting a position with Provident you continued your studies full –time.
 What was the secret to successfully balancing both commitments?

 The key to balancing both school and work was planning and prioritizing.
 Each semester I carefully scheduled my classes around work as best as I could.
 I broke down what a typical week would consist of, and designated times during the week for homework, and during the weekend for studying and projects.
 Since I was only part time at work, I had to prioritize what to focus on each day, and confirmed with my manager and colleagues.